jubishop/Tusk/README.md

 ### Alltime Series Stats

-Everytime a `!series` command is executed, `TuskBot` stores those replays in its own database.
+Every time a `!series` command is executed, `TuskBot` stores those replays in its own database.
 The `!alltime` command uses those stored replays to show you the aggregate data of all the `!series` commands you've ever run.
-So as long as you execute a `!series` command at least once every 36 hours, you'll be able to use `!alltime` to get the complete comparative stats of your games ever since you began using `TuskBot`.
+So as long as you execute a `!series` command every 72 hours, you'll be able to use `!alltime` to get the complete stats of every game played since you began using `TuskBot`.

 ```shell
 !alltime [member1] [member2] [member3] ...